ubports/docs.ubports.com/sdk/apps/qml/QtQuick/PathView.rst

 delegate.

 If the
-`highlightRangeMode </sdk/apps/qml/QtQuick/PathView#highlightRangeMode-prop>`__
+:ref:`highlightRangeMode <sdk_qtquick_pathview#highlightRangeMode-prop>` is
-is StrictlyEnforceRange then this property determines the speed that the items move along the path.
+StrictlyEnforceRange then this property determines the speed that the items move along the path.

 The default value for the duration is 300ms.

 |

+.. _sdk_qtquick_pathview_highlightRangeMode-prop:

 +--------------------------------------------------------------------------+
 |        \ highlightRangeMode : enumeration                                |